 RSS feeds are a very useful way of keeping up to date with your favourite websites, without having to check them all individually every day.
 If you’re not sure what RSS is all about, then my previous post on What is RSS? maybe just what you need.

-I’ve been a proponent of RSS feeds for a long time and regularly include them in websites that I develop.
+I’ve been a proponent of RSS feeds for a long time and regularly include them in websites that I develop for friends.
 While the BBC have provided RSS news feeds for a long time also (where I first encountered RSS), unfortunately RSS feeds still don’t seem to have broken through to mass adoption, despite features being included in all new web browsers allowing you to read them.

 Some people love it, some people hate it and some people just don’t get it.